ntop/ntopng/doc/README.vyos.md

 apt-get update
 ```

-and your VyOS installation will now look like a Debian box where you can install yout favorite packages.
+and your VyOS installation will now look like a Debian box where you can install your favorite packages.

 How to install ntopng
 ---------------------